Honda NM4

-The Honda NM4 is a feet forwards motorcycle introduced by Honda for sale in the United States in June, 2014.
-Internal documents, such as the service manual, refer to it as NC700J or NC700JD.
-The motorcycle is also on sale in Asia and Europe.
+The Honda NM4 is a feet forwards motorcycle introduced by Honda for sale in June 2014.
+Internal documents, such as the service manual, refer to it as NC700J for US market or NC750J for Japan market.
+The motorcycle is sold in Japan, Europe, the United Kingdom, and North America.

 The NM4 was shown under the name "NM4 Vultus" as a concept motorcycle at the March, 2014 Osaka Motorcycle Show and Tokyo Motor Show.
-In April, Honda dropped the "Vultus" name and announced the motorcycle would go sale in June of the same year.
-The production bike for the US is to have a 670 cc engine, unlike the show bike's 745 cc.
+In April, Honda dropped the "Vultus" name in some markets but the motorcycle continued to be called the "NM4 Vultus" in branding and marketing material.

 Design

-It has a feet forwards design compared to the motorcycle in the anime Akira.
+It has a feet forwards design compared to Kaneda's motorcycle in the anime Akira.
 Styling was provocative; critics described it as "front massive", as a "scootercycle hybrid" similar to Honda's DN-01, a "mashup", and one said "it isn't pretty".

 The engine and dual clutch transmission were sourced from the production NC700 motorcycle/NC700D "Integra" scooter.
 The concept NM4-02 variant had panniers; the NM4-01 had none.
-The production NM4 will have 16 liter panniers.
+The NM4-02 will have 7.5 liter pannier on each side.
 The Honda website says the model is a "limited edition".